MRI in Clinical Cancer Therapy

 One of the major challenges in cancer treatment today is that we do not know who will benefit from a particular drug.
 Since only about half the patients who receive a typical anti-cancer drug benefit and the others just suffer side effects, knowing whether or not a patient's tumor is responding to a drug can bring us one step closer to truly personalized medicine – tailoring therapies to the patients who will benefit and not wasting time and resources on treatments that will be ineffective.
 Promising new anti-cancer treatments including vascular inhibitors and immunotherapy have made traditional diagnostic biomarkers insufficient because the cytostatic rather than cytotoxic nature of these therapies do no longer result in a simple reduction in tumor size.
 Moreover, following these therapies, the changes in tumor size do no longer correlate with survival and there is a critical need for new accurate biomarkers to assess the response to anti-cancer therapy.

-The goal of the research group is to find predictive and prognostic MRI-based (Magnetic Resonance Imaging) biomarkers for better identification of judicious, patient-specific treatments and by this define how best to move the field of cancer therapy forward.
-The main focus of the research group is the development and implementation of advanced MRI techniques that uncover new, functional information of the disease during repeated monitoring.
-This includes perfusion, diffusion and changes in vascular and morphologic structure.
+The goal of our research group is to find predictive and prognostic imaging-based biomarkers for better identification of judicious, patient-specific treatments and by this define how best to move the field of cancer therapy forward.
+The main focus of the research group is the development and implementation of advanced MRI (Magnetic Resonance Imaging) techniques that uncover new, functional information of the disease during repeated monitoring.
+This includes perfusion, diffusion, mechanical forces and subsequent changes in vascular and morphologic structure.